Elsinore (comics)

 Elsinore tells the tale of Murchison, a disgraced doctor who was recruited by the titular asylum in order to help prevent the apocalypse.
 The series was slated to run for nine issues and eventually be collected into a trade paperback.
 Only five issues were ever published.
 Issue five shipped in February 2006.
 Mark Sparacio did the art on issue five under the Devil's Due publishing house.

 History

-The comic was originally published by Alias Comics, but moved to their current publisher as of issue 4.
-While at Alias, the book was pencilled by Brian Denham.
-Denham also submitted a few pages to issue 4 (amid an array of guest artists), as well as covers to issues 4 and 5.
+The comic was originally published by Alias Comics, but moved to their current publisher as of issue #4.
+While at Alias, the book was pencilled by Brian Denham, who also submitted a few pages to issue #4 (amid an array of guest artists), as well as covers to issues #4 and 5.
 While additional material was completed by Brian Denham, Mark Sparacio and Kelly Mellings based on the script by Ken Lillie-Paetz, the story remains unfinished.